mseminatore/cblas/README.md

 # What CBLAS is not

-This library is not intended to be complete.
+This library is not intended to be a fully complete BLAS implementation.
 There are many portions of the BLAS standard that are intentionally left as unimplemented.
 For example, there is no complex number support.
 Nor does the library intend to compete with commercial offerings like [OpenBLAS](https://www.openblas.net), [Intel MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html), or the [AMD Optimizing CPU Libraries](https://www.amd.com/en/developer/aocl.html).

-> If you are using the library and would like to request additional BLAS
+> If you are using the CBLAS library and would like to request additional BLAS
-> function support please open an issue.
+> function support please open an
+> [issue](https://github.com/mseminatore/cblas/issues) or vote up an existing issue.

-# Building CBLAS
+# Building CBLAS from source

 If you do not already have a pre-built version of **libcblas** then you can build from source using `make` as follow: